huggingface/transformers/CONTRIBUTING.md

 3. To indicate a work in progress please prefix the title with `[WIP]`.
 These are useful to avoid duplicated work, and to differentiate it from PRs ready to be merged;
-4. Make sure pre-existing tests still pass;
+4. Make sure existing tests pass;
 5. Add high-coverage tests.
-No quality test, no merge;
+No quality test, no merge.
+If you are adding a new model, make sure that you use `ModelTester.all_model_classes`, which triggers the common tests.
+If you are adding new `@slow` tests, make sure they pass using `RUN_SLOW=1 python -m pytest tests/test_my_new_model.py`.
+CircleCI does not run them.
 6. All public methods must have informative docstrings;